damianhakert/damianhakert.github.io/source/_posts/2016-01-05-future-direction-gitlab.markdown

 ## Transparency

 Some software projects must be private for many legitimate reasons.
-Of course that is why many of our customers choose GitLab, so they can have full control of their on-permises installations.
+Of course that is why many of our customers choose GitLab, so they can have full control of their on-premises installations.

 For our project, there is no such requirement.
-In fact it's more important that GitLab demonstrate transparency in all we do.
+In fact it's more important that GitLab demonstrates transparency in all we do.
 We do this by improving access to our development and continuing to work in a spirit of openness.

 I know I've personally had the experience of sending in feature requests to other projects or services, and I'm left feeling like they are going into a black hole.
 I want something more than an automated reply.